Last Updated on

 Contributed Melisa from The Family Voyage

-The Best History Museum – Rest of the World
+The Best Natural History Museums – Rest of the World

 If you are looking to dive into science and nature, the Canadian Museum of Nature – formerly called the National Museum of Natural Sciences – is the place to go!
 Known as Canada’s “Natural History Museum”, the museum is located in Ottawa, the country’s capital city.
 In fact, the Museum of Nature is one of a number of awesome museum attractions to visit in Ottawa.